Viking Coastal Trail

 A short detour leads you to the 16 acre Monkton Nature Reserve, an important resource for the protection of wild flowers, including rare orchids.

-As you cycle from Broadstairs to Margate you pass Kent’s most established surfing school at Joss Bay, see the picturesque Botany Bay with its chalk stack and marvel at the new Turner Contemporary art gallery overlooking Margate harbour and the town’s main sands.
+As you cycle from Broadstairs to Margate you pass Kent’s most established surfing school at Joss Bay, see the picturesque Botany Bay with its chalk stack and marvel at Turner Contemporary art gallery overlooking Margate harbour and the town’s main sands.